-Good Friday and then Easter!
+Good Friday, and then Easter.

 Holy Saturday reminds me to grieve, to lament.
 It reminds me to rail against death, the enemy of both God and humanity.
-It reminds to protest death and renew my hatred for it.
-It reminds to feel again and sit with the disciples in their despair.
+It reminds me to protest death and renew my hatred for it.
+It reminds me to feel again and sit with the disciples in their despair.

-Indeed, to sit with the disciples in their despair is to sit with humanity in the face of death.
+Indeed, to sit with the disciples is to sit with humanity in the face of death.
 When we sit at the grave we recognize our powerlessness.
 We cannot reverse death; we cannot defeat this enemy.
 Holy Saturday creates a yearning for Easter.
 We need Easter for without it we are dead.

 That is the meaning of Good Friday, Holy Saturday and Easter.